raspberrypilearning/fart-detector/worksheet2.md

 Inside the loop we pass `i` into `set_dac`; we then print out what ladder step we're on (in both decimal and binary), sleep as necessary and then test the value of the trigger pin using the `GPIO.input` command.
 This command will return `1` for HIGH or `0` for LOW.
 We can then use the `if not` syntax to test whether `0` was returned.
 If we get `0` then we've found the HIGH to LOW threshold step, so we set `result = i` and `break` out of the loop.

-It is possible that the air quality could be so *bad* that the threshold is never found; it can get this way if you abuse the deodorant can or fart in a confined space.
-In this case, `result` will still be `-1` and will end up being the return value of the function.
+It is possible that the air quality could be so bad that the threshold is never found: in this case, `result` will still be `-1` and will end up being the return value of the function.
 This allows the main code to know if the calibration was successful or not.
 When the calibration is unsuccessful you can only wait for the air to clear and try again.
-You can always print a message about the fart lingering though!

 Now let's program the main code that will use the `calibrate` function!